Haley is a professional nerd with a penchant for researching history.

-The most significant African architecture, other than Egyptian architecture, includes the monolithic churches of Ethiopia.
+The most significant African architectural accomplishment, other than Egyptian architecture, includes the monolithic churches of Ethiopia.
 The monolithic churches are impressive not only because of their size, but also due to their diversity, and how these underground fortresses were built.

-However, the Ethiopian society had different influences which caused their churches to have diverse architecture.
-These main influences were the local resources and that Ethiopia sat in the middle of trade routes.
+However, the Ethiopian society had different influences, which caused their churches to have diverse architecture.
+In addition to local resources, Ethiopia sat in the middle of trade routes, which influenced architecture heavily.
 Ethiopia's location between the many different cultures explains why the architecture, art, food, and languages have so many small references to other cultures.

-The monolithic churches change shape over time, beginning with rock-hewn, straight lines of the architecture shown in the Church of Saint George built in the 12th century, and changes to more challenging, rounded shapes of the 16th and 17th century after the Portuguese invaded.
+The monolithic churches change shape over time, beginning with rock-hewn, straight lines of the architecture shown in the Church of Saint George built in the 12th century, and changed to more challenging, rounded shapes of the 16th and 17th centuries after the Portuguese invaded.

 List of Ethiopian Monolithic Churches